BlessPro/ChatSphere/replit.md

 This is a browser-based real-time chat application built with React, Express.js, and PostgreSQL.
 The application allows users to create and join chat rooms, send messages and files, and receive real-time updates.
 It features user authentication via Replit Auth, a modern UI built with shadcn/ui components, and a clean architectural separation between frontend and backend.

+**Status**: Fully deployed and operational as of August 18, 2025.
+Users can successfully authenticate, create/join chat rooms, send text messages and file attachments, with real-time message polling working smoothly.

 # User Preferences

 Preferred communication style: Simple, everyday language.